Hi all and welcome to another blog post on ADF Naming Conventions.

 Task Flow Managed Beans

 Task Flows’ managed beans are responsible for managing data.
 Multiple managed beans can be created for a single Task Flow.
 Nevertheless, you usually have one main managed bean.
-For these cases, managed beans should have a similar name as the task flow.
+For these cases, managed beans should have a name similar to the task flow.

 As you may have already noticed, you are free to provide any name you want to the Java Class you assign to your managed bean in “Managed Beans” task flow’s tab.
 For this scenario, we recommend to use the same name of the Java Class.

-By following this two advises you will be able to find what you are looking more easily without losing time and effort to understand the mappings made by each developer.
+By following this two advises you will be able to more easily find what you are looking for without losing time and effort to understand the mappings made by each developer.
 This is very important for developers during development and maintenance phases.
 Based on these assumptions take a look at the following example:

 |Task Flow Name:||myTaskFlowTF|